Hey everybody, Richie Yip here.

 Furthermore, I always want to protect my neck when I’m doing jiu-jitsu.
 I know he wants my neck.
 So, I use my arms to keep my opponent away from my neck once they’ve passed my guard.

-In this cross side escape, I don’t want to bend my elbow from here- I want to keep my arms locked out straight.
+In this Side Control escape, I don’t want to bend my elbow from here- I want to keep my arms locked out straight.

 Even if my triceps are really strong and I can bench press 300lbs that’s not an efficient way to jiu-jitsu.